sergei-mironov/cake3/README.md

   * Rebuild a rule when variable changes.
 Consider following antipattern:

-        # You often write rules like this, doesn't you?
+        # You often write rules like this, don't you?
         out : in
              foo $(FLAGS) -o $@ $^